athvasilopoulos/opengl-projects/README.md

 In this lab the object was to apply different textures on Suzanne and make them interact with each other to create an underwater wavy effect.

 ### 2. Mesh Manipulation
+In this lab the object was to load a heart model and manipulate it using a plane.
+Above the plane, which can be moved by the user, the heart is opaque while below it the heart is transparent.
+The user can also detach the two parts of the heart, defined by the plane and also can switch between wireframe and normal view.<br>
+The additional controls for this lab are:
+- I/K keys for plane up/down movement
+- J/L keys for plane rotation
+- U/O keys for heart detachment
+- T key to switch between wireframe and normal view

 ### 3. Standard Shading